 There are many Irish pubs in London, so how do you choose a good one?
-The Irish pubs in London listed here are recommended for their ambiance, as well as their Guinness!
+The pubs listed here are recommended for their ambiance, as well as their Guinness.

 From the outside you just won't realize what a wonder this place is.
 It's huge inside so be careful arranging to meet in the bar - which bar?!
 It is truly cavernous and even has a massive tree trunk running through the middle of it!
 The interior decor is rather similar to a church, with pulpits overlooking the bottom bar, rustic wooden seats, and hidden nooks and crannies everywhere.
 Waxy's really is a special venue to sink a few pints of Guinness, and the food's good too.